ginkgo-project/ginkgo/CONTRIBUTING.md

 ### Avoiding circular dependencies

-To avoid circular dependencies, it is forbidden inside the kernel modules (`ginkgo_cuda`, `ginkgo_omp`, `ginkgo_reference`) to use functions implemented only in the `core` module (using functions implemented in the headers is fine).
-In practice, what this means is that it is required that any commit to Ginkgo passes the `no-circular-deps` CI step.
-For more details, see [this pipeline](https://gitlab.com/ginkgo-project/ginkgo-public-ci/pipelines/52941979), where Ginkgo did not abide to this policy and [PR
+To facilitate finding circular dependencies issues (see [Using library classes](#using-library-classes) for more details), a CI step `no-circular-deps` was created.
+For more details on its usage, see [this pipeline](https://gitlab.com/ginkgo-project/ginkgo-public-ci/pipelines/52941979), where Ginkgo did not abide to this policy and [PR
 #278](https://github.com/ginkgo-project/ginkgo/pull/278) which fixed this.
 Note